gfreitag/Matrix-Determinant-Calculator/README.md

 # Matrix-Determinant-Calculator
 A simple calculator for calculating the determinant of a matrix, written in C++.

 This sort of calculator has been done many times in the past, but this is my attempt at a small personal project!
+This is also partially a way for me to re-learn C/C++.

 If you happen to run across this project, please feel free suggest ways to simplify (of which I'm sure there are many) or expand on my code, or even make a pull request.
 This project is also my first Github project, so I'm very new to this!